mkchoi212/mkchoi212.github.io/_posts/2017-06-13-globalizing-software-2.md

 But it's weird to even think about Google becoming like that one Korean search engine full of media content.

-> The point here is to incrementally adapt cultural UI queues.
+> The point is to incrementally adapt cultural UI queues.

 So instead of going from 0 to 100 real quick, one should increment by 10 every quarter while observing users' reaction to the change.

 ## 0 to 10, not 100
 One of the most used feature in Naver (Korea) is the **Top 10 real-time searched keyword list.** So, allow me to propose the first incremental change Google could make to adopt to Korean culture.

-*Note that Google Korea's current UI is identical to Google America's UI.*

 ![The continent would be the Korean peninsula but I'm working with limited graphic resources]({{ site.url }}/assets/google_korea.jpeg)